What should employers and building owners/managers be doing to protect employees and other stakeholders from COVID-19?

 - Keep people with symptoms out of the workplace/community space

-- Increase protection measures for persons at risk, such as older adults and those with underlying medical conditions (refer to the CDC guidelines for people who are at higher risk for severe illness)
+- Increase protection measures for persons at risk, such as older adults and those with underlying medical conditions

 - Have protocols in place for addressing HR/legal aspects (e.g., doctor clearances, restriction of work, restriction of access to common areas).
 Screening/monitoring generally relies upon self-reporting, although some entities are taking temperatures and using questionnaires.